 PATIENT CARE: Oral hydration is essential to prevent dehydration and acute kidney failure.
 Antidiarrheals and mild analgesic or antipyretic drugs may be used when appropriate for the patient's comfort.

 DISEASE TRENDS: An increase in food-borne illnesses has been seen in recent decades, probably as a result of increases in foreign trade and travel and the increased consumption of raw foods.

 The relative ability of a food source to contribute to weight gain, weight maintenance, or growth and development.

 ABBR: FFQ.
 A tool used in clinical and research nutrition designed to identify the types and quantities of nutrients contained in the foods ingested by a subject.

 Recommendations developed by the U.S. Department of Agriculture for planning a balanced diet, subsequently replaced by MyPlate.
-Foods are divided into six groups: bread, cereal, rice, and pasta; fruits; vegetables; milk, yogurt, and cheese; meat, poultry, fish, dry beans, eggs, and nuts; and fats, oils, and sweets. ...
+Foods are divided into six groups: bread, cereal, rice, and pasta; fruits; vegetables; milk, yogurt, and cheese; meat, poultry, fish, dry beans, eggs, and ...